ConjurTech/slate/source/includes/api/_exchange_information.html.md

 Returns the current timestamp in the exchange, this value should be fetched and used when a timestamp parameter is required for API requests.

+If the timestamp used for your API request is not within an acceptable range of the exchange's timestamp then an invalid signature error will be returned.
+The acceptable range might vary, but it should be less than one minute.

 ### HTTP Request

 `GET /v2/exchange/timestamp`